ccao-data/data-architecture/.gitlab/issue_templates/data-onboarding.md

 ### Date Retrieved

-(The date the data was initially recieved or retrieved from the source noted above.
+(The date the data was initially received or retrieved from the source noted above.
 MM-DD-YYYY.)

 ### Reproducibility